In this Article

 Natural Home Remedies For Pregnancy Jaundice

-You may also consider some home remedies for the treatment of jaundice during pregnancy:
+You may also consider some home remedies for the treatment of jaundice during pregnancy.
+These are not medically proven, but you can try them in addition to your treatment for a faster recovery.

 - Drinking fenugreek tea two to three times a day is very helpful in curing jaundice.